Multi-Scale Denoising in the Feature Space for Low-Light Instance Segmentation: Experimental Results

 \subsection{Two-stage experiments}

-We also compared our method with the two-stage approaches, where the pre-processing employed popular LLIE methods, including EnlightenGAN \cite{jiang2021enlightengan}, Zero-DCE++ \cite{li2021zerodce}, AGLLNet \cite{lv2021agllnet}, and RetinexFormer \cite{cai2023retinexformer}.
-All of these methods used the weights released by them (for RetinexFormer, we used the weights trained from the LOL \cite{Chen2018RetinexNet} dataset).
-It can be seen from Table \ref{tab:methods_comparison} that these approaches underperformed compared to using a pretrained model, primarily because the enhanced images were significantly impacted by noise (see Fig. \ref{fig:llie_visual_comparison}, even with the transformer-based method RetinexFormer which reformulated the equation from the Retinex theory to also model noise and reduce the noise amplification.
-In the example shown, the two-stage methods unsuccessfully generated masks for the giraffe We found that, of all of the LLIE methods used, AGLLNet performed the best.
-This may be because there model was trained with the synthetic data generated using the same synthetic low-light pipeline as ours.
+We also compared our method with the two-stage approaches, where the pre-processing employed popular LLIE methods, EnlightenGAN \cite{jiang2021enlightengan}, ZeroDCE++ \cite{li2021zerodce}, AGLLNet \cite{lv2021agllnet}, and RetinexFormer \cite{cai2023retinexformer} using off-the-shelf weights provided by the authors.

+It can be seen from Table \ref{tab:enhance_methods_comparison} that these approaches underperformed compared to using a pre-trained model, primarily because the contrast-enhanced images were impacted by amplified noise (see Fig. \ref{fig:llie_visual_comparison}), even with the transformer-based method RetinexFormer which attempted to reduce the noise amplification.
+In the example shown, the two-stage methods made incorrect predictions for the giraffe as the amplified noise confused the model.
+We found that using AGLLNet for the pre-processing step gave the best results for the two-stage methods.
+This is likely due to the fact we employed their proposed synthetic low-light pipeline for our synthetic low-light dataset.